Fellowships - FAQ

 Yes.
 Fellows are welcome to extend their Newberry residency; however, the amount of the fellowship stipend cannot be increased.
 Foreign scholars, however, must comply with US Department of State regulations regarding their visas.

 No. Long-term fellowships are meant to provide a reprieve from teaching and to build community at the Newberry.
 Applicants unable to take time off from teaching are encouraged to apply for a short-term fellowship.
 Long-term fellows are expected to be in continuous residency during the academic year (September - May) and take part in regularly scheduled activities, including the Fellows’ Seminar, Colloquium, and Fellows’ Lunch.

 Fellows are welcome to use other Chicago libraries and archives during their fellowship provided that they sustain residency of four days per week at the Newberry.
-The exception to this rule is the Newberry Consortium in American Indian Studies (NCAIS) Graduate Student Fellowships, which provide opportunities for study at multiple archives.
+The exception to this rule is the Newberry Consortium in American Indian Studies (NCAIS) Graduate Student Research Grants, which provide opportunities for study at multiple archives.

 Yes.
 The Newberry is authorized by the US Department of State to issue DS-2019 forms that can be used by foreign scholars to secure a J-1 visa for the period of their fellowship.
 However, the Newberry cannot provide any additional funding for visa fees, which are the responsibility of the fellow.

 Stipends are available to fellows upon arrival to the Newberry.
 Stipends can be processed through a fellow’s home institution.